"I see my career advisor all the time. She knows me, she knows my family history; I know a lot about her outside of work."

 Sloan Women in Management

 Sloan Women in Management (SWIM) works to build a vibrant community that supports and celebrates women as they progress toward their career and personal goals.
 Our second annual Sloan Women in Management Conference featured several impressive and accomplished women including Marissa Mayer, Laura Sen, and Jennifer Siebel Newsom.
 During the fall semester, SWIM hosts an 80s prom C-Function, which sets the tone for the school year, and gives the entire student body a chance to let loose.
 Each May we recognize the achievement of women at MIT Sloan at the Celebration Brunch.
 In addition to these flagship events, SWIM also supports a range of programming for our members including a mentorship program, recruiting events, networking events and workshops, community service opportunities, and events for admitted students.
+Download the Women of MIT Sloan Brochure for more information.

 South East Asian Society